Key takeaways

 - Work with actuaries who provide pricing models

 All of this is manually compiled in spreadsheets.
-This explains why, according to Hyperexponential, underwriters spend around three hours a day on data entry alone.
+Research shows underwriters spend around three hours a day on data entry alone.
+And that's before the policy document itself needs to be created.

-And that’s not all.
-The policy document itself still needs to be created using these details.
-Imagine how much extra time that takes in addition to what’s already consumed.
 With document automation tools, creating the document becomes one less thing to worry about.
-Instead of manually drafting documents every time, you can create preapproved templates, integrate them with Excel, and autofill the templates to generate accurate policy documents instantly.
+Instead of manually drafting documents every time, you can create pre-approved templates, integrate them with your CRM or Excel, and autofill the templates to generate accurate policy documents instantly.
+Docupilot's conditional logic handles state-specific clauses and product variations without requiring you to maintain dozens of near-duplicate templates.

 For legal compliance

 Different types of insurance documents must include specific fields mandated by law.
-For example, in the European Union, Solvency II regulations require life insurance contracts to contain detailed information about policy terms, insurer identity, and policyholder protection measures.
-In contrast, in Massachusetts, U.S., regulations such as 209 CMR 52 demand mandatory disclosures for credit-related life or health insurance policies, covering coverage limits, exclusions, premiums, waiting periods, and cancellation terms.
+In the European Union, Solvency II regulations require life insurance contracts to contain detailed information about policy terms, insurer identity, and policyholder protection measures.
+In Massachusetts, regulations such as 209 CMR 52 demand mandatory disclosures for credit-related life or health insurance policies, covering coverage limits, exclusions, premiums, waiting periods, and cancellation terms.

-Common use cases of document automation in insurance
+What are the common use cases of document automation in insurance?

-Document automation tools can support nearly every aspect of insurance operations from core services like underwriting and claims to areas like sales and customer service.
-But for now, let’s focus on the core services where the impact is most immediate.
+Document automation tools can support nearly every aspect of insurance operations — from core services like underwriting and claims to areas like sales and customer service.
+Here are the use cases where the impact is most immediate.

 1. Quoting and proposal documents: Automated quote generation feeds data from pricing tools and CRMs directly into approved templates, ensuring consistent branding while eliminating transcription errors.
 Quote turnaround drops from hours to minutes, and every proposal maintains professional standards regardless of who creates it.